 Top your salad off with red, juicy bits of Pomegranate.
 Spread a handful of Pomegranate seeds around your salad for added texture and sweetness.
 Add more or less according to your liking and for added juiciness in your salad.

 Pomegranate provides important vitamins and minerals and can also boost your fiber intake.
-It is a good source of Calories, Fat, Sodium, Carbohydrates, Fiber, Sugars, and Protein.
+It is a good source of Calories, Fat, Sodium, Carbohydrates, Fiber, Sugars, and proteins.

 Pair your salad with some warm, sliced Pita bread.

 Be sure to try a power salad the next time you are looking for a lighter, healthier way to consume the nutrients and protein that your body needs.
 Take advantage of fresh, locally-grown fruits and veggies when possible, and easily modify the recipe to better suit your likes.
 But most importantly, enjoy!